 In Windows Forms, you can bind to not just traditional data sources, but also to almost any structure that contains data.
-How the data gets into the structure is not important; thus, you can bind to an array of values that you calculate at run time, read from a file, or derive from the values of other controls.
+You can bind to an array of values that you calculate at run time, read from a file, or derive from the values of other controls.

-Further, you can bind any property of any control to the data source.
-In traditional data binding, you typically bind the display property (for example, the Text property of a TextBox control) to the data source.
-With the .NET Framework, you also have the option of setting other properties via binding as well.
-Some examples of what you might use binding for include:
+In addition, you can bind any property of any control to the data source.
+In traditional data binding, you typically bind the display property—for example, theproperty of a control—to the data source.
+With the .NET Framework, you also have the option of setting other properties through binding as well.
+You might use binding to perform the following tasks:

-In other words, data binding becomes an automatic way of setting any run-time accessible property of any control on the form.
+Essentially, data binding is an automatic way of setting any run-time accessible property of any control on a form.

 Types of Data Binding

 Windows Forms can take advantage of two types of data binding: simple binding and complex binding.
 Each offers different advantages.

 The ability of a control to bind to a single data element, such as a value in a column in a dataset table.
 This is the type of binding typical for controls such as a TextBox control orcontrol, which are controls that typically only displays a single value.
 In fact, any property on a control can be bound to a field in a database.
 There is extensive support for this feature in Visual Studio.

 The ability of a control to bind to more than one data element, typically more than one record in a database.
 Complex binding is also called list-based binding.
 Examples of controls that support complex binding are the, , and controls.